NOTTINGHAM HIDDEN GEMS

 Well here’s our list of the quirkiest, queerest and quaintest Nottingham places…

 A 5 minute walk from Nottingham Castle, the wonderfully brilliant Sky Mirror sits proudly on the terrace of the Nottingham Playhouse.
 This magnificent silver dish is by the same guy who made the iconic Cloud Gate in Chicago (aka The Bean), installation artist Anish Kapoor.
 Obviously, The Bean is much more famous but is it as good at receiving Sky TV I ask you!?
 Stick around and you might be lucky enough to witness a few pigeons headbutt the shiny reflective sculpture.

-One side offers you a peek through to Old Market Square down Friar Lane and a chance to reminisce about Nottingham’s Tudor version of the current Maid Marion Way.
+One side of the car park offers you a peek through to Old Market Square down Friar Lane and a chance to reminisce about Nottingham’s Tudor version of the current Maid Marion Way.
 What is now an ugly city through-road was once a beautiful timbered avenue of residences and shops, which could have easily given the likes of Chester or York a run for their money!
-Sadly, it was only demolished in the 1960s and hopefully the guy in charge was sacked – one of Nottingham’s sad tragedies!
+Sadly, it was only demolished in the 1960s and hopefully the guy in charge was sacked – one of Nottingham’s saddest tragedies!

 The other side, however, allows you brilliant views over Nottingham Castle.
 Visiting the castle is definitely one of the best things to do in Nottingham, but for now, you can have an excellent vantage point of our city’s ancient fortress – this is the real reason I recommend a trip to the top of St James Street car park.

-Head into Old Market Square for a little look around – no visit to Nottingham is complete without experiencing the heart of the city.
-It happens to be the country’s second-largest public square, pipped to the post by Trafalgar Square, London.
+No doubt you’ve already been into Old Market Square for a little look around – no visit to Nottingham is complete without experiencing the heart of the city.
+But did you know it’s the country’s second-largest public square, pipped to the post by Trafalgar Square in London?